M0NsTeRRR/.github/README.md

 It's currently not possible to set some repository settings

+In `Code security`:
+    - `Code scanning > Tools > CodeQL analysis` must be enabled
+    - `Dependabot > Dependabot alerts` must be enabled
+    - `Dependabot > Dependabot security updates` must be disabled

 In `settings > actions`:
     - `Approval for running fork pull request workflows from contributors` must be set to `Require approval for all external contributors`
     - In `Workflow permissions`, `Allow GitHub Actions to create and approve pull requests` must be ticked ([Github PR](https://github.com/integrations/terraform-provider-github/pull/2309))

+In `settings > Rules > Rulesets > automation-sync`:
+    - `Require status checks to pass > Require branches to be up to date before merging` must be checked

 It's currently not possible to set some user settings